Indoors season cup competitions

 22 Mar: Littleton v Andover

 Seventeen teams have entered this year's competition, divided into four groups, three with four teams (in one case with one team having already scratched) and one with five.
 This is an open competition with no specification as to the composition of the teams.
-Lions have been drawn in Group 2 alongside Atherley, Aldermaston and Kingsclere; while Eagles are matched with Oakley, Yateley and Newbury in Group 3.
+Lions were drawn in Group 2 alongside Atherley, Aldermaston and Kingsclere; while Eagles were matched with Oakley, Yateley and Newbury in Group 3.

 The winners and runners up of each group go forward to the quarter finals with the competition then becoming a knockout.
 Each match takes place over 18 ends with each team constituted of two rinks of four; five points are awarded for each match: two for each winning four and one for the overall highest number of shots.